VORPCORE/vorp_lib/README.md

 # vorp_lib
 A library to be used for RedM  by vorp

-THIS IS WIP ANYTHING IN THIS REPO IS SUBJECTED TO CHANGES, FOLDERS, FILES, LOGIC, NOTHING IS EXPECTED TO WORK DO NOT USE IT ANYWHERE.
+THIS IS WIP ANYTHING IN THIS REPO IS SUBJECTED TO CHANGES, FOLDERS, FILES, LOGIC.

 ### Features